Linksys E1200(V2)

 Identifying presence of UART interfaces

-Hardware interactions
+Hardware interactions & UART shell

-Identifying UART and potential GND points (visual inspection)
+Identifying potential UART and GND points (visual inspection)

 Using the digital multimeter: